 On Thursday, 21 June 2018, the BBC World Service officially transmitted the 2018 BBC Antarctic Midwinter Broadcast–an international radio broadcast intended for a small group of scientists, technicians, and support staff who work for the British Antarctic Survey.

 This is one of my favorite annual broadcasts, and I endeavor to listen every year.
 Once again, the SWLing Post called upon readers to make a short recording of the broadcast from their locale.

-Below are the entries, roughly organized by continent and country/region, including reader’s photos if provided.
-I had planned to post these recordings by Sunday, but my travels interfered and I discovered an additional ten recordings in my inbox!
-(If I’ve somehow missed including your entry, please contact me; I’ll amend this post.)
+Below are the entries, roughly organized by continent and country/region.
+We had a total of 28 recordings submitted this year–simply amazing!
+If I’ve somehow missed including your entry, please contact me; I’ll amend this post.

 So, without further ado….

 SWL: Gerald LANDL (OE5TET) Location: Eidenberg, Austria Notes:

 Preperations with my 6y old son – highly professional with clip board, frequency setting on equipment, adjusting the antenna tuner. setting the alarm clock and preparing cups for warm drinks.